 Dr Gary Tebble is a Counsellor/Psychotherapist who specialises in working with children/young people and families.
 He has a First-Class BA Degree in Psychology and Counselling Skills, alongside an MA degree in Clinical Counselling/Psychotherapy from the University of Chester.
 Gary also holds a Professional Doctorate in Counselling/Psychotherapy, where he has developed a model of psychotherapy specifically for children and young people who have specific learning difficulties (SpLD).He is a fully accredited member of the British Association of Counselling and Psychotherapy (MBACP-Accred), as well as an active member of the BACP MAPS-Professional Standards committee.
 Additionally, Gary is a writer/researcher and has completed several publications and chapters in the field of Child/Young Person Psychotherapy.
 Gary was a Research Fellow within the school of social and life sciences at Glyndwr University (Wrexham), where he was engaging in several individual and collaborative research projects.
-In conjunction with this, Gary held a previous specialised psychotherapy role working within the adolescent field, with his work focusing on client populations including young people with offending behaviours (sexual and non-sexual), children and young people who presented with complex trauma and attachment difficulties, children and young people who presented with learning difficulties and special educational needs and children and young people who were looked after (LAC) in foster and residential settings.
+In conjunction with this, Gary holds an associate/honarary specialised psychotherapy role working within the adolescent field, with his work focusing on client populations including young people with offending behaviours (sexual and non-sexual), children and young people who presented with complex trauma and attachment difficulties, children and young people who presented with learning difficulties and special educational needs and children and young people who were looked after (LAC) in foster and residential settings.
 Prior to this role, Gary worked as a Psychotherapist within a mainstream educational setting, where he also developed and managed a successful counselling/psychotherapist provision, which focused on complex clients and mental health intervention.
 Gary is a licenced Dialectical Behavioural Therapist (DBT) through the Linehan Institute having completed DBT skills training and was part of a DBT consult group at his last employment.
-Gary has also completed the AIM Assessment Models training for Children under 12 years old with problematic or harmful sexual behaviours and is a member of The National Organisation for the Treatment of Abusers (NOTA).Lastly, Gary is also an EMDR therapist (in training), with his core EMDR training scheduled to be completed in July 2021.
+Gary has also completed the AIM Assessment Models training for Children under 12 years old with problematic or harmful sexual behaviours and is a member of The National Organisation for the Treatment of Abusers (NOTA).Lastly, Gary is also a qualified EMDR therapist and is an active member of the EMDR Association UK (EMDR Association UK-TO353).

 Dr Gary Tebble has four main publications to date: